Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 Honeywell top fill warm mist humidifier red light

-A warm mist humidifier will have the red light because of all the factors that we have mentioned here.
+A warm mist humidifier will have a red light because of all the factors that we have mentioned here.
 However, warm misters release vapor into your room to combat the symptoms of dry air in the house.

 To boil the humidifier water, they use heating elements, and these can be caked with scale if you use hard water or tap water.